Join the community

 The programme provides direct employment to 116 employees.
 Roles include nursery bed operators, data clerks and community facilitators.
 These roles support the delivery of the programme, including increasing the reach of people aware of and receiving free seedlings.

-Since its inception, the Mbale Trees Programme has planted over 20 million trees and brought important environmental and social benefits to the local community, whilst contributing towards global efforts to tackle climate change.
+Since its inception, the Mbale Trees Programme has planted nearly 25 million trees and brought important environmental and social benefits to the local community, whilst contributing towards global efforts to tackle climate change.

 Key to the design of this programme is understanding and addressing the factors that drive deforestation.
 This includes the production of charcoal which causes deforestation and is exacerbated by a lack of employment opportunities.